 Keeping your skills fresh is a must.
 You will be able to rely on them to protect and provide for yourself and those who depend on you.
-People tend to get lazy and rusty overtime as they acquire the “know it-all comfort”.
-You might be unconsciously competent when it comes to your survival drills, but you should always keep things fresh by challenging yourself and shaking of the rust.
+People tend to get lazy and rusty over time as they acquire the “know-it-all comfort”.
+You might be unconsciously competent when it comes to your survival drills, but you should always keep things fresh by challenging yourself and shaking off the rust.

 Related reading: Know your region before disaster strikes

 A few suggestions for testing your survival drills: